unplugin/unplugin-vue-components/README.md

   // Allow for components to override other components with the same name
   allowOverrides: false,

-  // filters for transforming targets
+  // Filters for transforming targets (components to insert the auto import)
+  // Note these are NOT about including/excluding components registered - use `globs` for that
   include: [/\.vue$/, /\.vue\?vue/],
   exclude: [/[\\/]node_modules[\\/]/, /[\\/]\.git[\\/]/, /[\\/]\.nuxt[\\/]/],